91072puu/Clinical_Study_Project_R-Python/README.md

 - Basic pandas operations
 - Python & Google Colab based workflow

+## Note for Readers
+I am a beginner in Python and R, so any comments, suggestions, or improvements are very welcome!
+Feel free to point out anything that can be made better or clearer.

 ## Data
 Data used in this project comes from [CDISC Pilot Project](https://github.com/cdisc-org/sdtm-adam-pilot-project/)